programmer-ke/replatform/README.md

   - use root user rather than separate user with sudo and passwd
   - run ansible from within server, removes the need of having to install own computer
+  - use only packages maintained by debian stable

 ## Resources
 - SSL